-Haut-fond Court, with a depth of 9 m, lies 0.2 mile SSW of Île Noire; it breaks in heavy sea.
-Another shoal, with a depth of 3.3 m, lies 30 m NE of the public wharf.

-There is anchorage 0.4 mile NW of Île Noire; it has a 75-meter radius swinging circle in 5.6 m, mud bottom.
+56 Haut-fond Court, with a depth of 9.6 m, lies 0.2 mile SSW of Île Noire; it breaks in heavy sea.
+57 There is anchorage 0.4 mile NW of Île Noire; it has a 75-meter radius swinging circle, it has a depth of 5.3 metres with a mud bottom.
 However, the anchorage is exposed to easterly to southerly winds which creates a heavy sea, making the anchorage mediocre.

 58 A T-shaped commercial wharf is situated on the point NE of Île de Kegaska.
-The outer face, with depths of 5.6 m, is 50 m long.
-The fishers' wharf, 30 m long with a depth of 2.9 m, is at the inner end, on the SW side of the commercial wharf.
+The outer face is 50 m long.
+The fishers' wharf, 30 m long, is at the inner end, on the SW side of the commercial wharf.
 A marine railway with water and power outlets is available west of the wharf.

-59 A cathodic protection system to control corrosion is in operation at the public wharf of Kegaska.
+59 A cathodic protection system to control corrosion is in operation at the Public wharf of Kegaska.
 When berthing at this wharf, certain operational procedures must be observed to prevent damage to vessels.
 For more information, as well as directives to follow, mariners should contact the wharfinger at 418-965-3765.